Vyral/ray-shay/_posts/2019-09-26-beautiful-million-dollar-home-for-sale-17221-sangallo-ln-san-diego-ca.md

 {% include youtube.html %}

 Check out this beautiful new listing located in the gated community of Salviati.
 This home features a stunning resort like backyard with a swimming pool, wet bar, spa and waterfall.
-Each of it's four bedrooms has it's own full bathroom and the home comes equipped with a hard wired Alexa Smart Home system.
+Each of it's four bedrooms has it's own full bathroom and is apart of the award-winning school district of Poway Unified\!
 You won't want to miss out on this incredible opportunity\!